sdondley/Dist-Zilla-for-Beginners/tutorial8.md

 want to someday become a `Dist::Zilla` pro and write all kinds of advanced plugins.

+### The MANIFEST

+Nothing too interesting here, just a straight up listing of all the files in the distribution.
+It's mostly there to help the installer do its thing, install your software.

 ### META.json and META.yml

 There are two different files containing essentially the same meta information